-Imagine that you are married to someone who has been struggling with alcohol addiction.
+What do forfeiture laws have to do with marriage?
+Imagine that your husband or wife is struggling with alcohol addiction.
 Your spouse has been sober for an encouraging length of time.
 Then one day you get a call.
-Your spouse has had a slip and been arrested for DWI.
+A slip; and a DWI arrest of your spouse.

 The police have seized your $40,000 car – the one he or she was driving at the time – for administrative forfeiture.
 That doesn’t feel right, does it?
 Could it be the last straw that stresses and breaks a struggling relationship, leading to another failed marriage?

 Effective August 1, 2017, as an innocent owner you will now be able to challenge the forfeiture of your vehicle to the government in Minnesota court and assert the “innocent owner defense.”
 And now, thanks to the Minnesota legislature and Governor, you can even where your spouse was the DWI driver.

 The new law, amends Minnesota Statutes Section 169A.63, subdivision 7.
 And it effectively overrules a 2009 Minnesota Supreme Court case, Laase v.
 2007 Chevrolet Tahoe, 776 N.W.2d 431 (Minn.
 2009).

 In that case, the court’s majority held that “innocent owner defense” in Minn.
 Stat. § 169A.63, subd.
 7(d) (2008), did not apply if one of the joint owners was also the offender causing forfeiture of the vehicle.
 (We discussed the Bill before it became law here: The Moral Peril of Minnesota Asset Forfeiture Laws.)